Morgan le Fay: Other later portrayals in various countries

 Morgan le Fay, or Fata Morgana in Italian, has been in particular associated with Sicily as a location of her enchanted realm in the mythological landscape of medieval Europe (at least since the Norman conquest of southern Italy), and local folklore describes her as living in a magical castle located at or floating over Mount Etna.
 As such she gave her name to the form of mirage common off the shores of Sicily, the Fata Morgana, since the 14th century.
-References linking Avalon to Sicily can be found in Otia Imperialia (c.
+According to a local legend, Fata Morgana wondrously appeared to the Norman leader Roger of Hauteville to offer him her help in freeing Sicily from Muslim domination, before he (historically) did so in 1060.
+Other references linking Avalon to Sicily can be found in Otia Imperialia (c.
 1211) and La faula, as well as in Breton and Provençal literature, for example in the aforementioned Jaufre and La Bataille Loquifer.
 The 13th-century Chrétien-inspired romance Floriant et Florete places Morgan's secret mountain castle of Mongibel (also Montgibel or Montegibel, derived from the Arabic name for Etna), where, in the role of a fairy godmother, Morgane and two other fays spirit away and raises Floriant, a son of a murdered Sicilian king and the hero of the story.
 Floriant, with the help of her magic ship, eventually reunites with Morgane at her castle when he returns there with his wife Florete.
 The 15th-century French romance La Chevalier du Papegau (The Knight of the Parrot) gives Morgaine the Fairy of Montgibel (Morgaine, la fée de Montgibel, as she is also known in Floriant et Florete) a sister known as the Lady Without Pride (la Dame sans Orgueil), whom Arthur saves from the evil Knight of the Wasteland (similar to the story in the Tavola Ritonda).
 Meanwhile, the Fastnachtspiel (Ain Hupsches Vasnacht Spill von Künig Artus), a German retelling of the enchanted horn episode, moved Morgan's Mediterranean Sea island domain to the east of Sicily, referring to her only as the Queen of Cyprus.